WordPress Pre-Launch Checklist

 Verify HTTP traffic is consistently redirected to HTTPS.
 Partial redirect setups can create duplicate or insecure entry points.

-Homepage response
+Homepage accessible

 WordPress installer exposure